sonishikha/Calculator/README.md

 Getting Started

     To make calculator work, in the terminal go to the folder where you have cloned the project.
-    Type in following command to test calculator functionality: php calculator.php sum 2,3
+    Type in the following command to test calculator functionality: php calculator.php sum 2,3
      Note: Have covered only addition operation senario for now.